Professor Craig S Maher

 In broad terms, I focus on fiscal federalism.
 That is reflected in my research on the effects of intergovernmental aid payments on local spending patterns, k-12 finance, the effects of state imposed spending and revenue limitations on state and local governments.
 I am currently focused on the measurement and explanation of local fiscal condition, particularly through the Recession of 2008.

-At the institutional level, I have served as Department Chair, MPA Coordinator, various MPA committees, dissertation committees, personnel committees, graduate council and candidate selection committees (including chairing).
+At the institutional level, I have served as School Director, Department Chair, MPA Coordinator, various MPA committees, dissertation committees, personnel committees, graduate council and candidate selection committees (including chairing).
 Service to the profession includes serving on the Board of Directors for the American Society of Public Administration's (ASPA) Section on Public Performance and Management, the National League of Cities and Urban Institute's Advisory Legislating-for-Results Advisory Committee and the Government Accounting Standards Board (GASB) service efforts and accomplishments (SEA) Task Force.
 I was also appointed to Wisconsin Governor Doyle's Task Force on Milwaukee County Finances and was elected to the Wauwatosa, WI Common Council, serving from 2004-2009.